-Faculty Fridays celebrate authors, artists, musicians and researchers among our faculty who have recently had a publication, gallery show, concert, or article accepted in a scientific magazine.
+Faculty Fridays celebrate our faculty who have recently had a publication, gallery show, concert, or article accepted in a scientific magazine.

-The Global Studies Seminar Series is an interdisciplinary intellectual forum for the Denison community to discuss and debate academic and policy issues of global importance.
+The Global Studies Seminar is an interdisciplinary forum for the campus to discuss and debate academic and policy issues of global importance.

-The Goodspeed Lectureship enables the Religion Department—often in conjunction with other departments and programs—to bring to Denison credentialed scholars related to Religious Studies, to deliver an all-campus convocation lecture.
+The Goodspeed Lecture brings credentialed scholars related to Religious Studies to deliver an all-campus convocation lecture.

-The Doris G. Gordon Lecture Series is named in honor of Doris Gilbert Gordon, a high school teacher and a friend of Denison who had a great love of mathematics.
+The Gordon Lecture Series honors Doris Gilbert Gordon, high school teacher and friend of Denison who had a great love of mathematics.

-The Denison University Department of Music proudly hosts the longest continually running Jazz Guitar Festival in the United States.
+The Music Department proudly hosts the longest continually running Jazz Guitar Festival in the United States.

-The J.R.
-Kantor Memorial Lecture brings eminent psychologists to campus for several days to offer lectures to the College community as well as to the Psychology Department, and to meet with students.
+The Kantor Lecture brings eminent psychologists to campus for several days for lectures to the Psychology Department and campus, and to meet with students.

-Musings is a series of presentations by faculty members or students who have recently made a remarkable accomplishment in their academic fields and would like to share the experience with the Denison community.
+Monday Musings is a series of presentations by faculty members or students who have recently made a remarkable accomplishment in their academic fields.

 The Ronneberg Lectureship was endowed in 1981 as a means to bring to campus outstanding scientists to lecture on a diverse range of topics.

-At TEDxDenisonU, TEDTalks video, and live speakers combined to spark deep discussion and connection in a small group.
+At TEDxDenisonU, TEDTalks video and live speakers combine to spark deep discussion and connection in a small group.

-The Tuesday Lunch series is a wonderful way to interact with colleagues and learn about their work.
+The Tuesday Lunch Series is a wonderful way for faculty and staff to interact with colleagues and learn about their work.